Launch of IEA Report on ‘Developing a Natural Gas Trading Hub in Asia’

 "Developing a Natural Gas Trading Hub in Asia" aims to provide stakeholders with insights on the changes that are required in the Asia-Pacific natural gas sector – both downstream and upstream -- to allow a competitive natural gas price to emerge.
 Building on OECD Europe and OECD America experiences, this report sets out to assess perspectives for these changes in the Asia-Pacific natural gas markets.
 It identifies obstacles and opportunities for a competitive natural gas price in the Asian economies to emerge.

 Mr Laszlo Varro joined the IEA in 2011 as the Head of Gas, Coal and Power Division.
 The division undertakes the analysis of gas, coal and electricity markets and policy developments with a special focus on supply-demand balance, capacity investments, supply security issues as well as the implications of climate policy for the gas and electricity systems.

 Before joining the IEA Mr Varro worked as the Director for Strategy Development at MOL Group, a publicly quoted integrated energy company, and as the Head of Economics and Price Regulation at the Hungarian Energy Office.
 Mr Varro is an economist by training with graduate degrees from the Corvinus University in Budapest and the University of Cambridge.

 As seats are limited, registration is on a first-come-first-served basis.
-Register now.